Car Buying Mistakes Topics

 The $0 down ads car dealers run everywhere has literally change the thinking of the car buying society.
 Even though $0 down sounds very appealing, it's a very big mistake!

-If you don't put any money down when you buy a car.
-It will end up costing you a lot more money in the long run.
+Not putting any money down when buying a car will end up costing you a lot more money in the long run.
 Car dealers and finance companies advertise "$0 down" because they actually can make more money off interest when you buy a car.

-Read my section on how much money you should put down on a car to read more detail about how money down effects buying a car.
+Read my section on how much money you should put down on a car to read more detail about how money down effects what you will end up paying when buying a new or used car.

 Negotiating from MSRP, Sticker Price, or Addendum Sticker